julienmjaquet/web_scraping_tutorial/tutorial.md

 ![alt text](https://github.com/julienmjaquet/web_scraping_tutorial/blob/main/table_gemeinden2.png)

-## Part 3.1 : loop over all municipalities web pages to retrieve additional information <br/>
+## Part 3.1: Loop Over All Municipalities' Web Pages to Retrieve Additional Information <br/>

-We are going to loop over all of the municipalities wiki pages to retrieve data about personalities associated to each municipality.
+We are going to loop over all of the municipalities' wiki pages to retrieve data about notable personalities associated to each municipality.
 Most municipalities include a section about personalities. <br/>

-First, we generate an empty dataframe where we are going to store the results.
+First, we generate an empty data frame where we will store the results.
 ```
 personalities <- data.frame()
 ```
-Not all pages include a "personalities" section.
-Pages that include such a section may be slightly different with regard to the html code of the page.
-By randomly checking a few pages ("by hand"), we can get an idea of how a page is organized.
-However, we cannot be sure that we accounted for all variants.
-Thus, it may be useful to test our R code on a few pages chosen randomly (and repeat the operation until we obtain the desired results).
-It is thereFor this end, it is useful to shuffle our data before each try.
+Not all pages include a notable "personalities" section.
+Pages that do include such a section may vary slightly in their HTML code.
+By randomly checking a few pages manually, we can get an idea of how a page is organized.
+However, we cannot be sure that we have accounted for all variants.
+Thus, it may be useful to test our R code on a few randomly chosen pages (and repeat the operation until we obtain the desired results).
+For this purpose, it is useful to shuffle our data before each try.
 ```
 swissdata <- swissdata[sample(nrow(swissdata)),]
 ```
-We are now ready to loop over all rows of the dataframe "swissdata" which contains all municipalities web links.
+We are now ready to loop over all rows of the data frame "swissdata", which contains all municipalities' web links.
 Each part of the loop is described separately below.

 ```